saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 ```
 the public key will he injected in the cloud image, so that you will be able to log on from the host via ssh.

 To have the static IP configured, I added some hacking in the runcmd section below.
 Maybe there is a way to express that I want NM_CONTROLLED to no and ONBOOT to yes via the network section in the meta-data file, but it did not work.
 The commands ifdown/ifup comes from red-hat documentation (workaround for a bug ?).
-So if you don't need a static IP, remove the network-interfaces section from above and remove all lines from section runcmd below (except first), remove also the DNS and resolv_conf settings below.
+So if you don't need a static IP, remove the network-interfaces section from above and remove all lines from section runcmd below (except the first, i.e. keep the remove of cloud-init), remove also the DNS and resolv_conf settings below.

 Of course adapt the hostname to your need...